Paradise found? Not quite. But damned if it doesn’t feel close to it.

 A well-known psychological theory, Maslow’s hierarchy of needs, got this social need thing right.
 According to Maslow, once you get past the basic physical survival needs of food, shelter, and security, the next most important need people have is the psychological need of “belongingness and love”.
 He defined this need as “friendship, intimacy, trust and acceptance, receiving and giving affection and love.
 Affiliating, being part of a group.”

-Our Florida co-op provides – big time – that social need Maslow explains so well.
+Our Florida co-op provides – big time – a good part of that social need Maslow explains so well.

 But we didn’t just have the good luck of happening to stumble upon an exceptionally friendly group of fellow residents at our co-op in Florida.